KennethWest/ChairNerd/A1/DanTestCases.md

 - open /login
 - enter tester's email into the email element
 - enter tester's password into the password element
-- click the sign in button
+- click the log in button
 - validate that you are on tester's profile page
 - reload the root page
 - open /login